Gritting roads and pavements in freezing weather

 How do you decide gritting treatments?

 We plan gritting treatments from this information.
 If there are any major changes to the forecast at any time of the day, the forecaster calls our appointed decision maker to let them know.
 We also receive a two to five-day forecast every day to help us plan ahead.
+To help us plan ahead, we receive a forecast for the next five days that indicates the weather we can expect.

 Does spreading salt on top of ice or snow melt it straightaway?